 King Receives UK National Security Adviser

-Amman, May 14 (Petra) -- His Majesty King Abdullah II received the United Kingdom's National Security Adviser Jonathan Powell at Al Husseiniya Palace on Wednesday, according to a royal court statement.

-During the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty emphasised the deep-rooted ties between Jordan and the UK, as well as readiness to enhance cooperation across various sectors, including defence.
+During the meeting, attended by HRH Crown Prince Hussein, His Majesty emphasised the deep-rooted ties between Jordan and the UK, as well as readiness to enhance cooperation across various sectors, including defence, according to a Royal Court statement.

 The King expressed Jordan's appreciation for the UK's role in promoting stability in the region, noting the importance of maintaining coordination between the two countries on issues of mutual concern.